Michael-WC-Wong/ijf-web-scraper-technical-test/README.md

 -	How to check if page has been updated with new names (tracking names?
 Webpage changes?) o	Tracking names will require method of avoiding completely duplicate entries o	Page has a Total Records listing, comparison with existing file will likely be way forward, then do a simple substraction
+-   Some of the requests don't work, most likely due to encoding issues
 -   The rest of the provinces